What does an Addiction Counselor in Kentucky do? What is Their Job Role?

 Two hours training in the prevention, transmission, control, and treatment of HIV

-6000 hours of supervised AODA work with substance abuse clients in the following 12 core areas, with a minimum of 10 hours in each area:
+6000 hours of supervised AODA work experience with substance abuse clients in the following 12 core areas, with a minimum of 10 hours in each area:

 - Treatment Planning